 The program itself is easy.
 Register any time at the Greenfield Public Library's Children’s Desk and receive a special book bag, with imprinted artwork designed by local author/artist, Astrid Sheckels.
 Families will have the option to track their reading via the 1,000 Books app or a paper packet.
 Certain milestones in reading progress will be recognized with special events and celebrations.

 Any child from birth to kindergarten, may participate.
 Any book read to the child counts towards the grand total – including those read by daycare providers or other caretakers.
 If the child enjoys reading the same book many times over, families can log that book as many times as it is read.

 For families without a library card, signing up is easy.
 Bring a valid photo ID from Massachusetts or an out-of-state ID with a piece of mail proving MA residency and a GPL library card will be issued.

-The program kicked-off with a party on Saturday, February 10th at the library, hosted by the Friends of the Greenfield Public Library.
+The program kick-off was February 10, 2018 at the library, hosted by the Friends of the Greenfield Public Library.

 Register any time at the Greenfield Public Library's Children’s Desk.

 For more information about the 1000 Books Before Kindergarten organization go to: